plandes/template/python/make-proj/README.md

 #[[## Obtaining]]#

-The easist way to install the command line program is via the `pip` installer:
+The easiest way to install the command line program is via the `pip` installer:
 ```bash
 pip3 install ${namespace}
 ```